thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 ![](/assets/ipythonresize.gif)

-It's pretty clear what's desired here, but surprisingly difficult to achieve.
+The desired behavior here would be not to fill the screen with repeated text, but this is surprisingly difficult to achieve.
-Versions I've worked on suffer from similar problems.
-I've worked hard to minimize them, but I haven't been able to get it anywhere near perfect, at least for cases like
+Tools I've worked on suffer from similar problems.
+I've worked hard to minimize them, but I haven't been able to get it anywhere near perfect, particularly for cases like
 "the user quickly narrows, widens, then narrows the terminal."
 Single resizes of any kind aren't so bad, and the result of any number of consecutive height changes is predictable.